• Skip to primary navigation

 Adding Cream to Boiling Butter and Sugar Mixture in Metal Pot.

-Adding Salt to Boiling Caramel Sauce in Metal Pot.
+Adding Salt to Boiling Caramel Sauce in small saucepan.

 Stir in salt.
 Set it aside to cool.